Byzantine Empire under the Palaiologos dynasty: Ottoman Interregnum, 1402–13

 The defeat of the Ottomans considerably changed the mood within Constantinople.
 The rewards reaped by the Empire were outstanding considering that only a short time had passed since the city (and possibly the Empire itself) stood on the brink of destruction.
 John VII appeared to have achieved numerous other benefits for Byzantium.
 The first was a non-aggression treaty between the local Christian powers (who were also free from Ottoman servitude), meaning that the disasters of Andronikos III's later rule would not be repeated.
 Next were a treaty between Byzantium and the successor of Bayezid, Süleyman who was in Asia Minor, confirming Byzantium's freedom from paying tribute.
 The Empire also gained Mount Athos and coastal land of the Black Sea from Constantinople to Varna.
 As an added bonus, Imperial authority was asserted over a number of Aegean Islands.
-The importance of the latter should not be underestimated as these would serve in the future as refuge for any seeking to escape Ottoman expansion, even if only as a temporary refuge.
+The latter would serve in the future as refuge for many Greeks seeking to escape Ottoman expansion.

 Bayezid's sons lost no time fighting each other for their father's shattered realm.
 By 1413, Mehmed I had emerged as the victor.
-However, the Byzantines had made sure to support the victor and Mehmed I did not forget the kindness of the Byzantines and was able to "control" his Turk subjects from expanding into Byzantine territory.
+However, the Byzantines had made sure to support the victor and Mehmed I did not forget the kindness of the Byzantines and was able to "control" his Turkish subjects from expanding into Byzantine territory.